-Below is a short snippet to implement a color-picker attached to a button in Qt.
-Clicking on the button pops up a dialog (native) to select a color.
-The color is shown by the color of the button face.
-You can provide a default color which will be the initial state of the button when it is created -- right-clicking on the button will reset the color to this default value (or None if no default is set)
+Clicking on the button pops up a native color dialog to select a color.
+The currently selected color is shown as the background color of the button.
+You can provide a default color which will be the initial state of the button when it is created — right-clicking on the button will reset the color to this default value (or None if no default is set).

 - PyQt5